tradecloud/tradecloud-docs-api-v2/order/buyer/issue/delivery-schedule.md

 Provide at least one or multiple delivery schedule lines.
 The total number of delivery schedule lines is limited to 100 lines per order line.

+Use the [Send order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderByBuyerRoute) endpoint to send an order with a native delivery schedule to Tradecloud.

 ### `deliverySchedule` fields

 * `position`: the mandatory position in the delivery schedule.
 Not to be confused with the `lines.position`.